JakobHavtorn/nn/README.md

 # nn
-## Implementation of neural network modules in numpy.
+## Implementation of neural network modules in numpy
 This is an implementation of some common neural network architectural modules using the Numerical Python (Numpy) library.

 The overall modular structure is inspired by that of [PyTorch](https://pytorch.org/).
-All network modules are children of a parent `Module`(https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
+All network modules are children of a parent [Module](https://pytorch.org/docs/stable/_modules/torch/nn/modules/module.html#Module).
 Both layers, such as linear, convolutional, and recurrent, and nonlinear activation functions are implemented as subclasses of the Module class.
 Network models are also instantiated as subclasses of the `Module` class and hold their layers and activation functions as attributes, effectively forming a graph.

+Conversely to PyTorch, the backwards and forward pass of any module is explicitly coded in Python using NumPy rather than in a C backend.
+This is obviously not competitive on performance, but served as nice personal exercises in deriving and implementing backpropagation for a range of different network layers.
+All code there executes exclusively on the CPU.

 ## Implemented modules
 Currently implemented modules are